 Single and homeless

-Single homelessness refers to single adults without dependent children who have no home available to live in.
-This includes people who:
+Single homelessness refers to single adults who don't have dependent children, and have no home to live in.
+This includes people who are:

 - are in hostels and supported accommodation

 - have been asked to leave by friends and family